wp-plugins/amazon-auto-links/readme.txt

 == Changelog ==

 = 1.1.9 =
+* Updated: the Japanese localization file.

-* Added: Above and Below Post on Publish check boxes for the auto insert option.
+* Added: the Above and Below Post on Publish check boxes for the auto insert option.
 * Fixed: the styles of the Manage Unit table by loading the stylesheet in all the setting tab pages of the plugin.
 * Changed: the file name to amazon-auto-links.php from amazonautolinks.php
 * Changed: the text domain to amazon-auto-links from amazonautolinks.